 After completion of this project and the dissolution of DPAC, the event was generously gifted to Pikes Peak Regional Medical Center Foundation to help fund hospital campus projects.
 In 2011 the Foundation reached out to partner with other local service organizations expanding this delightful event and its benefits to the broader community.
-In 2012 Tweeds Fine Furnishings became the Underwriter of the Holiday Home Tour.
-The Tour remains a traditional kick-off event for the holiday season in Teller County.
+In 2012 Tweeds Fine Furnishings became the Presenting Sponsor of the Holiday Home Tour.
+The Tour remains a traditional kick-off event for the holiday season in Teller County, and continues to be produced by local volunteers.
+Since inception, we have raised $197,281 for local nonprofits.

 Tweeds Holiday Home Tour, Inc. shall be operated exclusively for charitable purposes, more specifically to raise funds for the Greater Teller County nonprofit organizations that foster art, culture, human services, environmental stewardship or sports and recreation.
 Revenues will be generated by producing an impressive, high-quality tour event that positively showcases the Greater Teller County area and its talents, creativity and community commitment.